September 3, 2019

 Best for: All-round Apple experience

 The MacBook Air has the honor of being the cheapest MacBook (we use that term relatively, this is Apple we’re talking about).
-Add Apple’s student discount and you can bring it down to a reasonable amount.
+The 2019 model drops the price by $100 less than the year before.
+Add Apple’s student discount and you can bring it down still futher.

 The Air had been somewhat overlooked by Apple recently, but it has now received a much-needed refresh.
-The 2018 Air has a faster processor and Retina screen (finally) meaning that it's THE MacBook to go for unless you absolutely need to have the slimmest model possible (the 12-inch MacBook) or a more powerful laptop (the Pro).
+The 2019 Air has a speedy processor and Retina screen meaning that it's the MacBook to go for unless you absolutely need to have the slimmest model possible (the 12-inch MacBook) or a more powerful laptop (the Pro).

 A 12 hour battery life means you can leave the charger at your dorm and be on your way, and the light laptop won’t drag you down.

-Read our full review of the MacBook Air
+Read our in-depth look at the MacBook Air

 - Excellent battery life